begidudimtse/requirement-analysis/README.md

 In this phase, business analysts, project managers, and developers collaborate with stakeholders to gather requirements through techniques such as interviews, surveys, workshops, document reviews, and observations.
 These requirements are then modeled using tools like use case diagrams, data flow diagrams, and user stories to provide a clear picture of the system’s functionality.

-The process usually includes four main activities:

-Requirement Gathering/Elicitation – Collecting raw requirements from stakeholders.

-Requirement Modeling – Structuring and representing the requirements visually or textually.

-Requirement Analysis – Refining and prioritizing requirements to resolve conflicts or ambiguities.

-Requirement Validation – Ensuring the requirements are complete, consistent, feasible, and aligned with business goals.
 # Why is Requirement Analysis Important?
 Clarity & Alignment → It creates a shared understanding between stakeholders and the development team, reducing miscommunication.